yyly6/mRNABERT/README.md

 ## Fine-tuning
 ### Data processing
-Please see the template data at `/sample_data/fine-tune/mRFP` and generate `3 csv files` from your dataset into the same format as it.Each file needs to have two columns with the header row labeled as `sequence` and `label`.
+Please see the template data at `/sample_data/fine-tune/mRFP` and generate `3 csv files` from your dataset into the same format as it.
+Each file needs to have two columns with the header row labeled as `sequence` and `label`.
 Please use `process_finetune_data` for split.

 for example:
 ```